MicrosoftDocs/sql-docs/docs/advanced-analytics/r/r-server-standalone.md

 # SQL Server Machine Learning Server (Standalone) and R Server (Standalone)
 [!INCLUDE[appliesto-ss-xxxx-xxxx-xxx-md-winonly](../../includes/appliesto-ss-xxxx-xxxx-xxx-md-winonly.md)]

 A standalone server is an installation of machine learning components, articulated as R and Python features, that run independently of SQL Server database engine instances.
-You can install a standalone server by itself, with no dependencies or requirements on the database engine.
-Because the server is independent of SQL Server, configuration and administration tasks and tools are more similar to a non-SQL version of Machine Learning Server, which you can read about in [this article](https://docs.microsoft.com/machine-learning-server/what-is-machine-learning-server).
+You can install a standalone server by itself, with no dependencies on SQL Server.
+Because a standalone server is independent of SQL Server, configuration and administration tasks and tools are more similar to a non-SQL version of Machine Learning Server, which you can read about in [this article](https://docs.microsoft.com/machine-learning-server/what-is-machine-learning-server).

-The objective of a standalone machine learning server is to provide a rich development environment, with distributed and parallel processing of R and Python workloads, equipped to handle small-to-large data sets, using the proprietary packages and calculation engines installed with the server.
+The objective of a standalone machine learning server is to provide a rich development environment, with distributed and parallel processing of R and Python workloads over small-to-large data sets, using the proprietary packages and calculation engines installed with the server.
+The R and Python packages on a standalone server are the same as those provided in a SQL Server (In-Database) installation, allowing for code portability and [compute-context switching](https://docs.microsoft.com/machine-learning-server/r/concept-what-is-compute-context).

 The primary reason developers choose a standalone machine learning server is to move beyond the memory and processing constraints of open-source R and Python.
 Standalone servers can load and process large amounts of data on multiple cores and aggregate the results into a single consolidated output.
 The functions and algorithms are engineered for both scale and utility: delivering predictive analytics, statistical modeling, data visualizations, and leading-edge machine learning algorithms in a commercial server product engineered and supported by Microsoft.

-Generally, we recommend that you treat (Standalone) and (In-Database) installations as mutually exclusive to avoid resource contention, but if you have sufficient resources, there are no prohibitions against installing them both on the same physical computer.
+Generally, we recommend that you treat (Standalone) and (In-Database) installations as mutually exclusive to avoid resource contention, but if you have sufficient resources, there is no prohibition against installing them both on the same physical computer.

 You can only have one standalone server on the computer: either [SQL Server 2017 Machine Learning Server (standalone)](../install/sql-machine-learning-standalone-windows-install.md) or [SQL Server 2016 R Server (Standalone)](../install/sql-r-standalone-windows-install.md).
 You must manually uninstall one version before installing a different version.